zoranbosnjak/asterix-data/README.md

 ## Installation

-To install files to default location `/usr/local/share/asterix-data`, use
+To install files to default location `/usr/local/share/asterix-data`, use:

 ```bash
 scons install